 Cutting calories is essential for weight loss, and replacing higher-cal foods with celery helps you lower your calorie intake to lose weight.

-Celery offers essential nutrients that support your weight loss journey.
+Celery offers essential nutrients that support your weight-loss journey.
 For example, it contains dietary fiber, a type of carbohydrate that might help control your appetite.
 Despite not having any calories itself, fiber absorbs water to help fill your stomach, and fiber-rich foods tend to require more chewing, so you slow down and savor your meal instead of chowing down quickly and accidentally eating too much.
-Even though a cup of raw celery takes up about 1 percent of your daily calorie intake, it offers 6 percent of the daily value for fiber.
-Boiled celery is higher in fiber, offering 10 percent of the daily value per cup.

 Eating celery also boosts your intake of essential vitamins to keep you active and healthy as you lose weight.
-You'll get a generous amount of vitamin K -- 37 percent of the daily value for a cup of raw celery, and 71 percent for the same-size serving of boiled celery -- which helps your blood clot, plus it supports bone health.
-And celery also provides potassium, which helps your nerves function and supports cardiovascular health.
-A cup of raw celery has 8 percent of the daily value for potassium, while cooked celery has 12 percent.
+You'll get a generous amount of vitamin K — 37 percent of the daily value for a cup of raw celery, and 71 percent for the same-size serving of cooked celery — which helps your blood to clot.
+Plus it supports bone health.

 Celery Snack Ideas